blanedi/Project-python--ClubBlast/README.md

 ## Installation

 All project code lives in the "project" folder.
-Many of the functions and packages used by the project exist in this folder.
-However, additional packages listed below must be installed as well.
+Packages listed below must be installed.

 Libraries and Packages:
-- import pandas as pd
+- pandas
-- import io
+- io
-- import datefinder
+- datefinder
-- import re
+- re
-- import numpy as np
+- numpy
-- from datetime import datetime
+- datetime
-- from IPython.display import display
+- IPython.display

 ## Data Prep
 Club data is automatically pulled from github when running the code.